FAQs For Families

 - Your student should also update your email address in CAESAR for their emergency contact in order to make sure that everything from Northwestern goes to your correct email address.
 Here's a link to the CAESAR How To Guides: https://www.northwestern.edu/sfs/help/caesar-how-to-guides.html.

 - Subscribe to the Parent & Family Email List to receive emails updating you on the campus community and various events that are pertinent to you – and your student.
-Subscribing you to the list will give you access to the Wildcat Family Focus monthly e-mail digest and other information sent out by New Student and Family Programs.
+Subscribing you to the list will give you access to the Wildcat Family Focus monthly e-mail digest.
 Subscribe to the Parent and Family email list here!

 - Follow Northwestern University Parents and Families on Facebook to connect with other families and stay current with campus happenings.